LongBu/AWS-MLS-C01-Study-Guide/README.md

     * ETL
       * Use Glue instead, although QuickSight can do some transformations
   * Visual Types
-    * AutoGraph - automatically selects chart based on input features
+    * AutoGraph - automatically selects chart based on input features to best display the data and relationships.
+Not 100% effective and might require intervention
     * Bar Charts
       * For comparison and distribution (histograms)
     * Line graphs
-      * For changes over time
+      * For changes/trends over time
+      * \[stacked] area line charts - allows visualization of different components added up to a change/trend
     * Scatter plots, heat maps
       * For correlation
-    * Pie graphs, tree maps
+    * Pie graphs, tree maps - Heirarchical Aggregation chart (eg: npm package map)
       * For aggregation
     * Pivot tables
-      * For tabular data
+      * For tabular data to aggregate in certain ways into other tables
+      * applying statistical functions applied to (multi-dimensional) data
     * KPIs - chart detailing measurement(s) between current value(s) vs target(s)
-    * Geospatial Charts (maps)
+    * Geospatial Charts (maps) - map with sized circles annotating certain amounts in certain areas
-    * Donut Charts
+    * Donut Charts - when precision isn't important and few items in the dimension; show percentile/proportion of the total amount
-    * Gauge Charts
+    * Gauge Charts - compare values in a measure (eg: fuel left in a tank)
-    * Word Clouds
+    * Word Clouds - word or phrase frequency within a corpus

 ## Modeling
 ### Frame business problems as machine learning problems.